 The user is considered in this model as a specific point of view.
 Different from the viewpoints of other categories of users, which we can distinguish through segmentation and data analysis.

-Collected, for example, during observations, from analytical systems, interviews with customers, or with employees of individual departments, in particular those who have direct contact with customers.
+Collected, for example, during observations, from analytical systems, interviews with customers, or employees of individual departments, particularly those who have direct contact with customers.

 Usage scenario of UX Journey Map

-It is used to describe, and explain the situation we want to explore, illustrate.
+It describes and explains the situation we want to explore and illustrate.
 It is the user's way to achieve his goal.